Ecommerce Fulfillment: Services & Beginner Guide

 Global fulfillment is the process of fulfilling orders outside the country in which your business is located, but from the country in which the customer is based.
 Opposed to international shipping where brands ship orders from one country to another, global fulfilment allows brands to offer faster and cheaper shipping by fulfilling orders in-country while bypassing local import taxes and duties.

-ShipBob has a global network of over 50 fulfillment centers in the United States, Canada, Mexico (for Section 321 fulfillment), the UK, Europe, and Australia.
+ShipBob has a global network of over 50 fulfillment centers in the United States, Canada, the UK, Europe, and Australia.
 These strategically placed fulfillment centers help brands reach customers in and around the world’s largest markets.

 Distributed inventory